Pyrosoma atlanticum: Ecology

 Five specimens of the penaeid shrimp Funchalia were found living inside colonies of P. atlanticum.
 Other amphipods also lived there, including the hyperiids Phronima and Phronimella spp.

 Predators of P. atlanticum include various bony fishes, such as the spiky oreo, the big-eyed cardinalfish, and the pelagic butterfish, dolphins, and whales such as the sperm whale and giant beaked whale.

 Synonyms

+The following synonyms have been noted: